 ★ More Recipes You'll Love ★

-Check out my other dip recipes while you're here!
+Check out my other dip recipes while you're here.
+Be sure to Pin your favorites for later!

-This quick and easy recipe for cold Southwest Corn Dip was featured on Menu Plan Monday and South Your Mouth!
+This quick and easy recipe for cold Southwest Corn Dip was featured on South Your Mouth!

 Southwest Corn Dip (Cold)